michelou/golang-examples/RESOURCES.md

 ## <span id="tools">Tools</span>

-- [Cobra](https://github.com/spf13/cobra) is both a library for creating powerful modern CLI applications as well as a program to generate applications and command files.
+- [Cobra][tool_cobra] is both a library for creating powerful modern CLI applications as well as a program to generate applications and command files.
+- [Ristretto][tool_ristretto] is a fast, concurrent cache library for Go.

 ## <span id="tutorials">Tutorials</span>